theelh/python_pdf_generator/README.md

 ## Installation

-To deploy this project run in your terminal:
+To deploy this project:

-Step 1 : drag and drop this two files in your projet
+--step 1: drop the files into your project folder

+--step 2:
-Step 2: run this installation in your terminal projet:
+run this Installation in your project terminal :
 ```bash
   pip install fpdf2
 ```